rnmapbox/maps/docs/Callout.md

 ```tsx
 ViewStyle
 ```
-Style property for the native RCTMGLCallout container, set at your own risk.
+Style property for the native RNMBXCallout container, set at your own risk.